OpenPI2.0: An Improved Dataset for Entity Tracking in Texts: Salience

 \subsection{Evaluation}

-To first holistically evaluate the modelling of salience, we report pairwise Pearson's correlation coefficients between each of the sets above and the annotations of human A1.
+To first holistically evaluate the modelling of salience, we report pairwise Pearson's correlation coefficients between each set of labels above and the annotations of human A1.
 In Table~\ref{tab:correlation}, we report a ``macro correlation'', namely the mean of correlation of salience scores in each procedure.\footnote{To avoid NaN due to constant input array, a 0 is appended to each array as smoothing.} First, the correlation between the two annotators is high but imperfect, implying subjectivity in the annotation of entity salience.
-In comparison, the LM predictions come as a close second, with especially impressive predictions for global salience.
-On the other hand, the crowdsourced votes correlate with ground-truth well for local salience but less so for global salience, while the S-Score is overall less correlated with human labels.
+In comparison, the LM predictions come close with especially impressive predictions for global salience.

 To understand when and how entity salience can be subjective among humans, in Figure~\ref{fig:salience_correlation} we show salience correlation for the first 20 procedures.
-Some with low inter-human correlation such as ``Defeat a Thug'' expose a \textit{document-frequency} problem: one human labels the entity ``you (actor)'' with a salience of 5, believing that without the actor the procedure cannot be undertaken at all, while the other labels 1, believing that the actor occurs in every procedure and thus the mention of it makes no difference.
-Other procedures such as ``Make Taco Filling'' expose a \textit{cluster-individual} problem: all individual ingredients are grouped under one cluster, for which annotators are divergent on the salience.
-While such issues can be mitigated by better defining entity salience in a potential future annotation process, it is much more practical to consider downstream applications.
+Some with low inter-human correlation such as ``Defeat a Thug'' expose a document-frequency problem: one human labels the entity \textit{you (actor)} with a salience of 5, believing that without the \textit{actor} the procedure cannot be undertaken at all, while the other labels 1, believing that the \textit{actor} occurs in every procedure and thus the mention of it makes no difference.
+Other procedures such as ``Make Taco Filling'' expose a cluster-individual problem: all individual ingredients are grouped under one cluster, for which annotators are divergent on the salience.
+Both issues give rise to subjectivity and can be mitigated by better defining entity salience in a potential future annotation process.